prajwal8074/SMS_LLM/MarketPlace/marketplace-backend/README.md

 # Marketplace Application

 - This project provides a basic mock marketplace application, demonstrating a backend API (Flask + PostgreSQL) containerized with Docker
-- A Python client that integrates tool calling (using gemini-2.0-flash) with the OpenAI Library for multi-modal compatibility.
+- A Python client that integrates tool calling (using gemini-2.0-flash) with the OpenAI Library for multi-LLM compatibility.

 ## Features